liferay/liferay-docs/develop/tutorials/articles/xx-data-upgrades-and-verifiers/creating-a-verify-process-for-your-app.markdown

 # Creating A Verify Process for Your App [](id=creating-a-verify-process-for-your-app)

-Your app goes through various stages of development.
-You add new features, remove features, improve features, reorganize the code, etc. During the cycle of development, you'll want to verify the data your app is producing is consistent.
+A verify process is a class that will run on portal startup to verify and fix any integrity problems found in the database.
+You should be aware that this may make modifications directly to the database.
+During the cycle of development, you'll want to verify the data your app is producing is consistent.

 This tutorial demonstrates how to:

 - Create a verify process for your app using new development patterns
-- Migrate an existing verify process to the new development patterns

 Get started by writing your verify package next.